-33.2.1 no Regulation shall have effect if and to the extent that it is inconsistent with the Articles of Association of the University;

-- on Regulations concerning the matters in Article 24.1 shall be made until the Academic Board has been given the opportunity to consider and report to the Board thereon and until any reports made by the Academic Board in response to that opportunity have been considered by the Board. - 33.3 Save as provided in Article 33.1, every Regulation made by the Board shall have effect as if the same was contained in these Articles save that they may at any time or times be revoked or varied by the Board in like manner as they may be made.
+- 33.2.1 no Regulation shall have effect if and to the extent that it is inconsistent with these Articles; - 33.2.2 no Regulations concerning the matters in Article 24.1 shall be made until the Academic Board has been given the opportunity to consider and report to the Board thereon and until any reports made by the Academic Board in response to that opportunity have been considered by the Board. - 33.3 Save as provided in Article 33.1, every Regulation made by the Board shall have effect as if the same was contained in these Articles save that they may at any time or times be revoked or varied by the Board in like manner as they may be made.